sktime/community-org/events/sktime-dev-days.md

 [Register now!](https://twitter.com/sktime_toolbox/status/1403751557951328258)

-## Call for sktime community presentations
+## Call for community presentations
-If you would like to present your work with sktime on Friday, please chat to us on [Gitter](https://gitter.im/sktime/community) or [GitHub](https://github.com/alan-turing-institute/sktime/discussions/919).
+If you would like to present your work with sktime on Friday, please add yourself to the table below by editing this document (via pull request).
+If you are unsure about anything, please chat to us on [Gitter](https://gitter.im/sktime/community) or [GitHub](https://github.com/alan-turing-institute/sktime/discussions/919).

 | Presenter | Title | Description |
 |---|---|---|